Musical Theatre Podcast | Episode 14 – Some Random Musical Thoughts

 Resources – Websites and Apps

 Reddit Musicals and Reddit Musical Theatre.
-Both of these subreddits are great places to go if you want to talk about musicals, get tips (if you’re a performer), and to get recommendations on shows to check out.
+Both subreddits are great places to learn about musicals, get tips (if you’re a performer), and to get recommendations on shows to check out.

 Playbill has a listing for shows (musicals and plays) in New York, London and National Tours.

 Today Tix has an App for both iOS and Android.
-You can use the app to buy cheap, same-day tickets for shows in cities like New York, London, Toronto, Chicago, and several others.
-I’ve successfully used this app in London and highly recommend it.
+You can use the app to buy cheap, same-day tickets for shows in several cities like New York, London, and more.
+I’ve used this app in London and highly recommend it.

 Use the Code JGZYL to save £10 (or $10) on your first order with Today Tix.